Big Pigeon in Southwest Iowa

 • Coast Guard Cutter USS Clover (WLB-292), stationed in Alaska Territory; DNB 18/19 May 1944, Dry Bay, Alaska Territory panhandle; member of a seven-man boat crew from Clover who all drowned in the breakers at the entrance to Dry Bay, the Alsek River mouth, while going to the aid of two stranded fishing vessels; North Pacific > Alaska; BNR.

-• Notes: Earlier the Clover had been involved in setting up LORAN stations in remote Alaska locations.
+• Notes: Earlier the Clover had been involved in setting up LORAN navigation stations in remote Alaska locations.

 Proudly powered by Weebly